chef-boneyard/windows/README.md

 - `target` - what the shortcut links to
 - `arguments` - arguments to pass to the target when the shortcut is executed
 - `description` - description of the shortcut
-- `cwd: Working` - directory to used when the target is executed
+- `cwd` - Working directory to use when the target is executed
 - `iconlocation` - Icon to use, in the format of ```"path, index"``` where index is which icon in that file to use (See [WshShortcut.IconLocation](https://msdn.microsoft.com/en-us/library/3s9bx7at.aspx))

 #### Examples